Because you’re extending to me a valuable gift I do not take for granted: your time.

-I’m wife to my college sweetheart, mother to two in college and one in high school…a daughter to two, a sister to three and a friend to a few more than that.
+I’m wife to my college sweetheart, mother to three amazing children…a daughter to two, a sister to three and a friend to a few more than that.

 I’m a woman at the top of the hill, twirling circles both to imagine the future and laud the past, and sometimes spinningspinningspinning to savor (or simply endure) the present.

 It was my honor to speak at the Listen To Your Mother conference in April 2014 at the Earl Smith Strand Theater in Atlanta, GA.